gboeing/osmnx/docs/source/further-reading.rst

 Further Reading
 ===============

 Boeing, G. (2024). `Modeling and Analyzing Urban Networks and Amenities with OSMnx`_.
-Working paper. https://geoffboeing.com/publications/osmnx-paper/
+Working paper.

-This is the official citation for the project.
+This is the official reference paper and citation for the project.

 .. _Modeling and Analyzing Urban Networks and Amenities with OSMnx: https://geoffboeing.com/publications/osmnx-paper/